espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Slither.md

 # Slither
 ![[icons-creatures-reptiles-serpent-horned-green.webp|150]]

 A mass of snakes made of shadow rise up to capture creatures in the area.
-Each creature in the area when you Cast the Spell takes 3d6 piercing damage and 1d6 persistent,poison damage from a biting snake, and it's [[Grabbed]] or [[Restrained]] depending on its Reflex save.
+Each creature in the area when you Cast the Spell takes 3d6 piercing damage and 1d6 persistent,poison damage from a biting snake, and it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Restrained]] depending on its Reflex save.
 A creature that ends its turn in the area must also attempt this save, even if it's already grabbed or restrained by the snakes.
 You can Dismiss the spell.

 * * *